A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Optimization Framework

-On the contrary, commercial solvers efficiently handle MILP problems using strategies based on branch-and-bound \cite{achterberg2013mixed}, \cite{morrison2016branch}.
-Furthermore, it is possible to decompose the problem at the home level after some modifications.
-Hence, we replace the absolute values in the objective function by an equivalent reformulation, and we define a new set $\X_i$ by combining the first and the last constraint of \eqref{eq_4}.
+Although the centralized problem can be optimized by some commercial solvers as it stands, it is possible to decompose the problem at the home level after some modifications.
+Hence, we replace the absolute values in the objective function by an equivalent reformulation, and we define a new set $\X_i$ by combining the constraints \eqref{eq_dev} and \eqref{eq_comfort}.
 The resulting optimization problem is as follows:

-\cmmnt{Although the centralized problem can be optimized by some commercial solvers as it stands, it is possible to decompose the problem at the home level after some modifications.
-Hence, we replace the absolute values in the objective function by an equivalent reformulation, and we define a new set $\X_i$ by combining the first and the last constraint of \eqref{eq_4}.
-The resulting optimization problem is as follows:}

 \textbf{Centralized-IP:}

 where